 Super Bowl is coming up and is notorious for big parties with lots of terrible for you appetizers.
 Wings, pizza, mayo based dips, etc. When I go to a party like this I usually try and bring something that I can snack on that’s relatively healthy.
 Therefore if there are no other healthy options I am not stuck eating velvetta cheese dip and wings for dinner.
-Don’t get me wrong, I will still eat some of that stuff, but if I ate an entire dinner out of it, I’m pretty sure my stomach would revolt against me.
+If I ate an entire dinner out of it, I’m pretty sure my stomach would revolt against me.
 I made a great secretly healthy spinach dip for company this weekend and it went over quite well.

 You know the kind that’s usually served in a bread bowl and you dip the extra bread and veggies into it?
 Its usually made with lots of mayo and sour cream.
 People usually see it and think “oh it has spinach in it, its healthy”.
 When in reality you’d probably be better off eating the wings than huge glops of mayonnaise.
 I switched out the mayo for pureed cottage cheese and swapped in Greek yogurt instead of sour cream.
 I swear, you’ll never know the difference!